 Federal Title IV financial aid is processed for a student under the assumption that the student will attend courses for the entire period for which the financial assistance is provided.
 A registered student who failed to earn a passing grade in at least one course is presumed to have "unofficially withdrawn" for federal Title IV financial aid eligibility purposes.

 Within 30 days of the term ending, the Financial Aid Office will work with the student and his/her faculty members to ascertain official proof regarding the student’s last date of attendance (known as the withdrawal date) for the semester and perform the R2T4 calculation to determine the "unearned" federal financial aid that must be returned to the designated program(s).
-The student will be notified by U.S. Postal mail regarding the results of R2T4 calculation.
+The student will be notified regarding the results of the R2T4 calculation.

-While there is no academic penalty associated with the ‘W’ grade, there may be Financial Aid implications regardless of the reason (e.g. medical; etc.).
-Any student who received federal Title IV financial aid funding (e.g. Direct Loans) will have their eligibility recalculated in order to determine:
+While there is no academic penalty associated with the ‘W’ grade, there may be financial aid implications regardless of the reason (e.g. medical; etc.).
+Any student who received federal Title IV financial aid funding will have their eligibility recalculated to determine:

 Additionally, the calculation will be based on the earliest date documented that the student provided official notification of his/her intent to withdraw.